 The medical industry is constantly changing to provide better treatments to patients while increasing efficiencies.
 Because of their numerous advantages, plastics have helped make the industry safer, more affordable and innovative.
 If you’re thinking about integrating plastics into your medical application manufacturing, here are some things to keep in mind.

 Plastics help the medical industry become safer and more financially efficient.
 For example, plastics keep consumers safe, with tamper-proof pharmaceutical packaging.
 Because plastics do not shatter, they are safer when it comes to storing both regular and hazardous substances.
 Moreover, plastics have been replacing metal in the medical industry for similar safety reasons.
 With hypoallergenic plastic alternatives, patients allergic to metal can receive safer treatments.
 They are also as strong as metal, yet much lighter.
 Additionally, high tech polymers and antimicrobial plastics reduce the risk of infection.
 In fact, these plastics can even repel and kill bacteria on surfaces.

 Because plastics have a lower material costs, and injection molding is cost effective, plastics reduce costs, for both medical providers and consumers.
 Plastic medical devices are smaller, lighter and portable.
 As a result, plastic medical devices offer a wider range of in-home treatments.
 Furthermore, plastics, especially reusable plastics, last longer than metal counterparts.
 Metallic devices are more prone to corrosion and tend to wear more quickly than plastics.
 By utilizing plastics, professionals in the medical industry can decrease the amount of money spent on replacements.

 In addition to safety and economic benefits, plastics encourage the development of new medical products.
-Since plastics make it possible for components to be produced from very small molds, they give engineers more design and manufacturing options.
+Since plastics make it possible for components to be produced from very small molds, they give engineers more manufacturing options.